 M.S., Cornell University

 Ph.D., University of Wisconsin-Madison

-Now beginning his 34th year at the University of Oklahoma, Allen Hertzke is David Ross Boyd Professor of Political Science and Faculty Fellow in Religious Freedom for the Institute for the American Constitutional Heritage.
+Now in his 35th year at the University of Oklahoma, Allen Hertzke is David Ross Boyd Professor of Political Science and Faculty Fellow in Religious Freedom for the Institute for the American Constitutional Heritage.
 He also served as founding director of OU’s Religious Studies Program.
 An internationally recognized expert on religion and politics, he is a Distinguished Senior Fellow for the Institute for Studies of Religion at Baylor University, and former Associate Scholar of Georgetown University’s Religious Freedom Project.
 He is author of Freeing God’s Children: The Unlikely Alliance for Global Human Rights; Representing God in Washington, which has been issued in a Chinese language translation; Echoes of Discontent; and co-author of Religion and Politics in America, a comprehensive text now in its sixth edition.
 He is editor of The Future of Religious Freedom: Global Challenges (Oxford University Press, 2012), and Religious Freedom in America: Constitutional Roots and Contemporary Challenges (University of Oklahoma Press, 2015).